-Manuscript policies are policies that can contain any language or exclusions the insurance company wants.
-They are generally only seen in the “non-admitted” market and can offer very little coverage for what is usually a low price.
-Your certificate may look the same, but behind the numbers, very little is covered.
-There can be manuscript policies written for big companies that can add more coverage and be specific for a large companies needs but in small business, this is usually not the case.
-Many time, they are selling certificates that show numbers and show you have insurance, but often little coverage.
-These policies do have their place in the market for small companies that cannot afford a better policy and need something to work.
+These are policies that can contain any language or exclusions the insurance company wants.
+They are usually only seen in the “non-admitted” market and may offer very little coverage for what is usually a low price.
+Your certificate may look the same, but behind the numbers there is very little coverage.
+There may be handwritten policies written for large companies that may add more coverage and be specific to a large company’s needs, but for small companies, this is usually not the case.
+Many times, certificates are sold that show numbers and show that you have insurance, but often little coverage.
+These policies have their place in the market for small businesses that can’t afford a better policy and need something that works.

-Deductible- Different than property insurance but the same.
+Slightly different than property insurance, but is generally the same.
 In liability insurance it is called self-insured retention or (S.I.R) meaning you retain the first amount of these dollars in the event of a claim.
-If you have elected to purchase a $2500 S.I.R and you have an $13,000 claim, you would pay the first $2,500 and the insurance company would pay the $11,500.
-The higher your self insured retention the lower the price should be.
+If you have chosen to purchase a $2500 S.I.R and have a $13,000 claim, you would pay the first $2,500 and the insurance company would pay the $11,500.
+The higher your self insured retention, the lower the price should be.

 - Buy 1m/2m.